Overcoming the odds – How Babur Arafat brought Pride to India.

 Babur Arafat’s father Akhtar Alam recognised his condition early on and worked on providing him with emotional & physical support.
 He kept a keen eye on what games and activities Babur enjoyed the most and how long was he able to perform such activities.
 The daily routine followed by Babur and his father in training him in sports finally proved fruitful when Babur won two bronze medals at the “Special Olympics” in 2003.

 Babur’s accomplishment was not easy.
-He always fought through hardships and suffered his fair share of pain before he won bronze medals at the special olympics.
-He passed away at a young age of 25 on November 23, 2011 due to a sudden brain haemorrhage.
+He always fought through hardships and suffered his fair share of pain before winning bronze medals at the special Olympics.
+Babur passed away at the young age of 25 on November 23, 2011, due to a sudden brain hemorrhage.

-He left a learning lesson for us all that hard work is essential even if one has average level of talent.
-Everyone can achieve and be successful in life by being committed to a purpose in life.
+He left a learning lesson for us all that hardwork is essential even if one has average level of talent.
+Being committed to a purpose in life enables everyone to achieve and be successful.